nint8835/terraform-provider-csp/docs/data-sources/policy.md

 - `keywords` (List of String) Keywords to include as values for the directive.
 - `nonces` (List of String) Nonces to include as values for the directive.
 - `schemes` (List of String) Schemes to include as values for the directive.
+- `values` (List of String) Any extra values to include in the directive.

 <a id="nestedblock--directive--hash"></a>
 ### Nested Schema for `directive.hash`